mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 **Addressing utility for designers / teachers**

+It follows that the concerns above are also relevant for designers who want to design for these aspects.

-My reflections /data support a proposition that there is utility for facilitators to be aware of the level of abstraction both that present in different elements of project learning design and that of the concepts that learners are working with.
+My reflections /data support a proposition that there is utility for **facilitators** to be aware of the level of abstraction both that present in different elements of project learning design and that of the concepts that learners are working with.

+BUT WHAT ABOUT LEARNERS?
+HERE THE PERSPECTIVE IS BLURRED IF TEACHERS ARE STEERING TOWARDS A CURRICULUM.

+As synthesis, in terms of semantic waves, the movement between abstract and concrete is helpful to address some of the issues concerning inclusion and accessibility of overly abstract approaches [@papert_epistemological_1990].

+Waite and colleagues [@waite_abstraction_2018-1], also identify the intermediate design level of the LOA model as that suitable for supporting grounded abstraction in learner coding.
+CAN THIS BE WRAPPED UP A BIT HERE?
+RESOLVE NEATLY?
+PRAGMATICALLY.

 Different purposes and contexts of learning may require different interpretations, for example greater awareness of abstract concepts for reasons of assessment.
 According to [@barendregt_intermediate-level_2018], in their identification of design patterns as intermediate level construct, identifying a suitable the level of abstraction is recommended to best support the goals of learners FIND REASON.